Arkantos-13/Honeywords_Generators/README.md

 2) https://people.csail.mit.edu/rivest/honeywords/faq.pdf
 3) https://people.csail.mit.edu/rivest/honeywords/gen.py

-In the file Honeywords Generator 1 we are able to find the dataset of honeywords i use in my code
+In the file Honeywords Generator 1 we are able to find the dataset of honeywords I use in my code